chudkowsky/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 ### Research and Development Priorities

-The race against quantum computers continues on multiple fronts. **Ongoing cryptographic research** continues to refine post-quantum algorithms and identify potential vulnerabilities in current standards, while **implementation security** remains critical—even theoretically secure algorithms can be compromised by side-channel attacks and implementation flaws.
+The race against quantum computers continues on multiple fronts. **Ongoing cryptographic research** continues to refine post-quantum algorithms and identify potential vulnerabilities in current standards, while **implementation security** remains critical since even theoretically secure algorithms can be compromised by side-channel attacks and implementation flaws.

 **Performance optimization** efforts focus on the practical challenges: reducing signature sizes, improving verification speeds, and minimizing computational requirements for resource-constrained devices. **Hardware acceleration** for post-quantum algorithms could significantly improve adoption feasibility, potentially making the difference between smooth migration and network congestion during the transition.

 Meanwhile, **zero-knowledge proof systems** require special consideration.
-Many current pairing-based SNARKs are not quantum-resistant, while STARKs are hash-based and plausibly quantum-resistant—creating a divergence in the privacy-preserving landscape. **Layer 2 scaling solutions** must account for post-quantum cryptography in their long-term technical roadmaps, as retrofitting quantum resistance into complex rollup systems could prove far more challenging than building it in from the start.
+Many current pairing-based SNARKs are not quantum-resistant, while STARKs are hash-based and plausibly quantum-resistant, creating a divergence in the privacy-preserving landscape. **Layer 2 scaling solutions** must account for post-quantum cryptography in their long-term technical roadmaps, as retrofitting quantum resistance into complex rollup systems could prove far more challenging than building it in from the start.

 ### Long-term Ecosystem Evolution